Ben Crystal: Original pronunciation

 He has worked with his father David Crystal as advisors on the production of plays in the original pronunciation at the Globe Theatre and they explored original pronunciation in the newly finished Sam Wanamaker Playhouse, Shakespeare's Globe over 2014–2016.

 Following on from his father's work, he has frequently explored original pronunciation.

 Crystal recorded the opening speech from Richard III for the British Library's Evolving English exhibition in 2010–11.

 He has also acted in other productions in the original pronunciation with other companies, for example playing the title roles in Hamlet, and Richard II, and produced works through ensembles he has started or is involved in.

 In 2014, he produced an Original Pronunciation production of Macbeth at the Sam Wanamaker Playhouse.
 He continued with this project at the Wanamaker with Henry V in 2015 and Dr. Faustus in 2016.
 In 2015, his company the Crystal Ensemble performed Pericles at Daniel Harding's Interplay Festival in the Swedish Radio Symphony Orchestra's Berwaldhallen in Stockholm, with Crystal in the lead role.
 They performed again at the Savannah Music Festival.

 Writing and talks

 Crystal's book Shakespeare on Toast: Getting a Taste for the Bard, was shortlisted for the 2010 Educational Writers Award.
 Since its publication, he has given workshops and talks on Shakespeare work.

 Crystal has also co-written several books with his father.
 They starting writing Shakespeare's Words: A Glossary and Language Companion after finding that A Shakespeare glossary by Charles Talbut Onions has a number of omissions.
 Other works include The Oxford Illustrated Dictionary of Shakespeare, the latter being shortlisted for the Educational Writer of the Year Award in 2016.

 In 2014, to celebrate the 450th birthday of Shakespeare, the British Council and the English-Speaking Union welcomed Crystal to give a talk, "Speaking the Bright and Beautiful English of Shakespeare", which he offered again at York in 2019.

-In 2017, Crystal gave a TED talk, "Original Practice - Shakespeare's Craft".
+In 2017, Crystal gave a TED talk, "Original Practice – Shakespeare's Craft".

+In 2024, Crystal and his father were the featured guests on the Folger Shakespeare Library podcast, Shakespeare Unlimited discussing their work on Shakespearean quotations.